spiffe/tornjak/sample-keys/README.md

 </details>

+Once configured, be sure that the relevant certificates and keys are delivered to the Tornjak container if you are using your own certificates and keys.
+This can be done via secret as documented in [additional notes](#delivering-files-via-secret).

 ## Making calls to Tornjak Backend

 Once configured with the certificates, we can make curl commands to the Tornjak server.